ory/docs/docs/keto/index.md

 Currently, Ory Keto implements the basic API contracts for managing and checking relations ("permissions") with HTTP and gRPC APIs.
 Future versions will include features such as userset rewrites (e.g. RBAC-style role-permission models), Zookies, and more.
-An overview of what is implemented and upcoming can be found at [Implemented and Planned Features](implemented-planned-features.mdx).
+An overview of what's implemented and upcoming can be found at [Implemented and Planned Features](implemented-planned-features.mdx).